ChristopheNguyen/angularjs-t-chat/README.md

 ## How to run the project

 - Clone or download it
-- Add Dependencies (in your terminal):
+- Add project dependencies with npm and bower (in your terminal):
 ```
 npm install
 npm install -g bower